airbytehq/airbyte/airbyte-integrations/bases/base-python/docs/tutorials/http_api_source.md

 * Step 4: Implement connection checking
 * Step 5: Declare the schema of your streams
 * Step 6: Implement functionality for reading your streams
+* Step 7: Use the connector in Airbyte
-* Step 7: Write unit tests or integration tests
+* Step 8: Write unit tests or integration tests
-* Step 8: Use the connector in Airbyte

-If you want to submit this connector to become a default connector within Airbyte:
-* Step 9: Set up Standard Tests
-* Step 10: Update the `README.md` \(If API credentials are required to run the integration, please document how they can be obtained or link to a how-to guide.\)
-* Step 11: Add the connector to the default list of connectors
-* Step 12: Add docs \(in `docs/integrations/sources/<source-name>.md`\)

 Each step of the Creating a Source checklist is explained in more detail below.

-**Note**: All `./gradlew` commands must be run from the root of the airbyte project.
+We also mention how you can submit the connector to ship by default with Airbyte at the end of the tutorial.

 ## Explaining Each Step